The lily plant is scientifically grouped as a member of the lillium genus of plants.

 It’s mandarin name is bai he (百合) which literally translates to hundred combinations.
 It is also sometimes referred to as lan (蘭) which is actually usually a reference to orchids.

 When mentioned in Chinese culture and feng shui, it is mostly with reference to the day-lily which is also known as hemerocallis.
+It is also a symbol of summer season.

 However in modern times, pond lilies or water lilies are also appropriate representation.